ordinals/ord/docs/src/guides/api.md

 ### Description

-Fetch details about specific inscription ID's.
+Fetch details for a list of inscription IDs.

 ### Example